Denver Laser Dental Cleaning

 Experience The Difference

 At DeWitt Dental Associates, we use the latest laser technology to provide our patients with the best possible care.
-Our laser dental cleaning treatments are gentle and effective and can help you achieve a beautiful and healthy smile.
+Our laser dental cleaning treatments are gentle and effective and can help you achieve a healthy, beautiful smile.

 Laser dentistry is just one of the advanced techniques we use at our dental office.
 We want you and each of our patients to enjoy a comfortable experience free from dental anxiety and pain.
-Please call us at 303-321-5656 or complete the online booking form.
+Please call us at (303) 321-5656 or complete the online booking form to schedule an appointment.

-If you live in Denver, Englewood, Cherry Creek, or the surrounding areas and are interested in learning more about our laser dentistry services and other aspects of our effective, gentle dental care, please contact DeWitt Dental Associates today.
+If you live in Denver, Englewood, Cherry Creek, or the surrounding areas and are interested in learning more about our laser dentistry services, please contact DeWitt Dental Associates today.
 Let us be your dentist in Denver.

 No, laser dental cleaning is not painful.
 The laser is gentle and will not cause any discomfort.

-Most dentists recommend getting laser dental cleaning every six months.
-However, depending on your oral health, your dentist may recommend more or less frequent cleanings.
+Most dentists recommend getting laser dental cleaning every six months, along with a routine checkup.
+However, depending on your dental health, your dentist may recommend more or less frequent cleanings.